 During its last ADEK inspection in 2015-16, the Pearl Academy was again ranked Very Good by the Abu Dhabi Education and Knowledge Department (ADEK), the second highest rating given by the authority.
 As a result of this continued highly-rated performance, The Pearl Academy is one of two Aldar Academies (and the only two schools in the Emirate) who were exempted from inspection in 2017-18 and who were due to be inspected in the 2018-19 academic year, although no report has yet been released.

-The Pearl Academy often finds itself competing with the British School in Al Khubeirat (and Brighton College) for the affections of parents.
-While the British School has certain clear advantages - that it is connected to a highly regarded senior school for example, Pearl's advantage is its size - with some parents appreciating the smaller dimensions (under 500 students as opposed to approximately 1000).
-Pearl Academy is also connected to the highly Al Yasmina Academy through common ownership, which also has a strong reputation.
-Al Yasmina is the second school to have been exempted from inspection in 2017-18.
+The Pearl Academy often finds itself competing with the British School in Al Khubeirat (and Brighton College, Cranleigh Abu Dhabi and Repton Abu Dhabi) for the affections of parents.
+While the British School has certain clear advantages - that it is connected to a highly regarded senior school for example, Pearl's advantage is its size - with some parents appreciating the smaller dimensions (under 650 students, all at Primary level).
+Pearl Academy is also connected to the highly-regarded Al Yasmina Academy through common ownership, which also has a strong reputation.

 What about the curriculum?

 The school follows the National Curriculum for England, with additional lessons in Arabic Language, Islamic Studies and Social Studies.
 The school passes students through Foundation levels and Key Stages 1 and 2.
 Although the school follows the English National Curriculum in terms of the subject content, it has adopted an enquiry-based format (similar to the IB programme), where are all topics are subject-integrated and question based.